mkinyon/HomeFlowPublic/README.md

 ## Features

 - **Recipe Management**
-  Store, edit, and tag your favorite recipes with ingredients, steps, and photos.
+  Store, edit, and tag your favorite recipes with ingredients, directions and more.

 - **Drag & Drop Grocery List Editor**
   Create and organize grocery lists with an intuitive drag-and-drop interface.

 - **Meal Planning**
-  Plan meals for the week and connect them to your grocery workflow.

-- **Tagging System**
-  Flexible tagging for recipes, ingredients, and more.

-- **Docker Support**
-  Easily run the full stack using Docker for simplified deployment and testing.
+  Easy to use meal planning calendar with the ability to quickly add meals to a grocery list.

 ---

 ## Tech Stack

-- **Frontend**: Blazor WebAssembly (.NET 8), MudBlazor
+- **Frontend**: Blazor Server (.NET 9), MudBlazor
 - **Backend**: ASP.NET Core API
 - **Database**: SQLite, EF Core
 - **Architecture**: Vertical Slice Architecture
-- **Containerization**: Docker, Docker Compose
+- **Containerization Support**: Docker